England vs Brazil: Questions still to be answered as Three Lions' preparations for Euro 2024 continue

 Sky Sports News chief reporter Rob Dorsett:

 "Bukayo Saka is absolutely one of the first-choice XI.
-Southgate is also without: Nick Pope, Kieran Trippier, Luke Shaw, Ben Chilwell (who's nursing an injury but is with the squad), Reece James, Harry Maguire (who's recovering from injury), Marc Guehi, Levi Colwill, Tyrone Mings, Trent Alexander-Arnold, Jack Grealish, Callum Wilson, and, of course, Harry Kane.
+Southgate is also without: Nick Pope, Kieran Trippier, Luke Shaw, Reece James, Marc Guehi, Levi Colwill, Tyrone Mings, Trent Alexander-Arnold, Jack Grealish, Callum Wilson, and, of course, Harry Kane."

-"Is the captain going to be able to take any part in the game against Brazil on Saturday at Wembley?
-He missed training on Wednesday on the pitch while he took part in a personal programme."

 It is far from an ideal situation for Southgate, but it does provide an opportunity for players on the fringes of the squad to make their claims and impress.